Ziketan Town: Preparedness and response

-Authorities urged anyone who had visited Ziketan town since mid-July and has developed a cough or fever to seek hospital treatment.
+Authorities urged anyone who had visited Zigortang town since mid-July and has developed a cough or fever to seek hospital treatment.
 The World Health Organization office in China is in close contact with Chinese health authorities.
 More than 140 epidemic-prevention professionals from the Ministry of Health and provincial-level institutions were working in the area.

-In Ziketan, authorities have said homes and shops should be disinfected, and residents should wear face masks when they go out.
+In Zigortang, authorities have said homes and shops should be disinfected, and residents should wear face masks when they go out.
 Around 80 percent of the town's shops were closed on Monday, and prices of disinfectants and some vegetables have already tripled.
 County officials distributed flyers and made television and radio announcements on how to prevent infection.
-Medical workers in Ziketan were disinfecting and killing rodents and insects that can be carriers for the bacterium that causes the plague.
+Medical workers in Zigortang were disinfecting and killing rodents and insects that can be carriers for the bacterium that causes the plague.
 Authorities are keeping close track of people who came into contact with those infected.

 This was the third outbreak of the disease in Qinghai within the last 10 years.
 Provincial health authorities in Qinghai and central government have been concerned about pneumonic plague for some years.
 As of February 2009, there were 55 teams across the province tasked to monitor and control the disease.